+Hello again.
+I've loaded up the data page with more than 20 new public opinion surveys.
+That's the good news.
 The bad news is that these are all surveys fielded in Iraq by D3 Systems and KA Research Limited.
 So I expect them to be loaded with fabricated data.
 Ultimately, I think the main value of … Continue reading Data Dump Friday Returns!

 (Note for the confused.
 I first made the mistake of posting this without a title and the only way I could figure out to correct the mistake was by trashing the first post and reposting with a title.
 MS) I happen to be in the US right now where you'd have to be unconscious … Continue reading Interesting Articles on the 9/11 Anniversary